SnapLogic/chatbot-ui/README.md

 ## Running Locally

-**1. Clone Repo**
+### 1. Clone Repo**

 ```bash
 git clone https://github.com/shuminCA/chatbot-ui.git
 ```

-**2. Install Dependencies**
+### 2. Install Dependencies**

 ```bash
 npm i
 ```

-**3. Provide Pipeline Endpoint and Bearer Token**
+### 3. Provide Pipeline Endpoint and Bearer Token**

-Right now there are some issue about reading token with constructed name from the .env.local file.As a workaround, please modify the pipeline.config.js file in the root of the repo with your pipeline endpoint and bearer token.
+#### Important: Workaround for Issue with Constructed Name Tokens in Our Project

+We've identified a specific issue in our project setup related to token handling: the system is currently struggling to read tokens that have constructed names from the `.env.local` file.
+This file is crucial as it typically stores sensitive information, including tokens with dynamically generated names, which our application needs during runtime.

+#### Temporary Solution:
+To navigate around this challenge, here's a temporary workaround:

+**1. Open the `pipeline.config.js` File:** This file can be found at the root of our repository.

+**2. Manual Token Insertion:** You will need to manually enter your pipeline endpoint and bearer token in this file.
+The key here is to replace the constructed name tokens, which the system isn't reading correctly, with the actual values.

+Example:

 ```bash
 const pipelineConfig = {